emiakia/aws_docker_nginx_provider/README.md

 - **Target Group**: Routes traffic from the ALB to the EC2 instances.
 - **Listener**: Configures how the ALB handles incoming requests.

+Additionally, once the EC2 instances are launched, the project automatically installs Ansible, retrieves a playbook from GitHub, and uses it to install Docker and run an NGINX container with a custom `index.html` file.

 ## Project Structure

 - **`main.tf`**: The main entry point for the Terraform configuration, which orchestrates the use of all modules.